silashreed/heavyfamily/README.md

 This repository contains a subset of an experimental Autonomous DeFi Agent designed to identify and evaluate yield farming opportunities across various blockchains.
 The core of this release is the **asynchronous High-Performance Computing (HPC) aggregator** and the **Risk Agent**, which work together to discover, filter, and rank DeFi pools, and to vet newly discovered tokens based on on-chain data.

-This project is a work in progress, developed as a way to explore the capabilities of AI in the context of decentralized finance.
-While still in its early stages, it demonstrates the potential for autonomous agents to navigate the complexities of DeFi and potentially unlock new efficiencies in investment strategies.
-As we continue to develop this agent, we are reminded of the significant questions surrounding the evolving role of labor and human endeavor in a future potentially shaped by advanced AI.

 **Disclaimer:** This is experimental software and should be used with extreme caution.
 It is not intended for use with real funds without thorough testing and a deep understanding of the code.
 The author is not responsible for any financial losses incurred through the use of this software.
 This is not financial advice.

 ## Key Features